Understanding Rug Burns: 6 Powerful Points to Consider!

 How to Get Rid of a Rug Burn

-While rug burns typically heal on their own within a week or two, there are steps you can take to expedite the healing process.
+If you’re wondering how to get rid of rug burn faster, while rug burns typically heal on their own within a week or two, there are steps you can take to expedite the healing process.
 Avoid scratching or picking at the burn, as this can increase the risk of infection and prolong healing time.
 Instead, keep the burn clean and protected with a sterile bandage or gauze pad, and avoid exposing it to friction or abrasive surfaces.

 How to Heal a Rug Burn